02920 766 565

 During the course of dealing with us, we will ask you to provide us with detailed Personal Data relating to your existing circumstances, your financial situation and, in some cases, your health and family health history (Personal Data).
 This privacy notice is important as it allows us to explain to you what we will need to do with your Personal Data, and the various rights you have in relation to your Personal Data.

 Personal Data means any information that describes or relates to your personal circumstances.
 Personal Data may identify you directly, for example your name, address, date or birth, National Insurance number and the like.
 Your Personal Data may also identify you indirectly, for example, your employment situation, your physical and mental health history, or any other information that could be associated with your cultural or social identity.

-In the context of providing you with assistance in relation to your Mortgage, Finance and Insurance requirements, your Personal Data may include:
+In the context of providing you with assistance in relation to your Mortgage, Finance, Investment and Insurance requirements, your Personal Data may include:

 On occasion, we will use your Personal data to fulfil contractual responsibilities we may owe our regulator, The Financial Conduct Authority, or for wider compliance with any legal or regulatory obligation to which we might be subject.
 In such circumstances, we would be processing your Personal Data in order to meet a legal, compliance or other regulatory obligation to which we are subject.

 A legitimate interest is when we have a business or commercial reason to use your Personal Data.
 But even then, it must not unfairly go against what is right and best for you.
 We may use your Personal Data for our legitimate interest in order to:

 • manage our relationship with you or your business;

 • keep our records up to date, working out which of our products and services may interest you and telling you about them;